 A harp is more versatile than a piano, takes up less space than a string quartet, and produces a fuller, more satisfying sound than a guitar, flute, violin, or cello.
 Maybe you like the sound of a baby grand piano but want to get married out on the back lawn.
 Or you’ve always dreamed about saying your vows on the top deck of a St. Croix river boat.

 Believe it or not, hiring a harpist is an economical choice.
-Your harpist acts as your own personal wedding music consultant.
+Your harpist acts as your own personal wedding music expert.
 He or she advises you about whether “Shut Up and Dance With Me” or “Radioactive” would sound better as a processional.
 He or she offers suggestions, shares opinions on what does or does not work well, and arranges your favorite piece so that it works as a recessional, weaving together the mood of your ceremony.

 The famous harpist Carlos Salzedo once said that a harp is basically an entire orchestra.
 With a variety of tones, from sweet and romantic, to fun and carefree, a harp can convey a hundred different moods all with one instrument.
 Take a look at the vast sea of harp videos available on YouTube.
 Some of them are cute, some devastatingly beautiful, some super hip, some quite classical.